 Safety of the SF State Community is Primary

 SF State’s primary concern is the safety of its campus community members.
-The use of alcohol or drugs never makes the victim at fault for sexual discrimination, harassment or violence; therefore, victims should not be deterred from reporting incidents of sexual violence out of a concern that they might be disciplined for related violations of drug, alcohol or other SF State policies.
+The use of alcohol or drugs never makes the victim at fault for sexual discrimination, harassment, or violence; therefore, victims should not be deterred from reporting incidents of sexual violence out of a concern that they might be disciplined for related violations of drugs, alcohol or other SF State policies.
 Except in extreme circumstances, victims of sexual violence shall not be subject to discipline for related violations of the Student Conduct Code.